-Students in lower school use manipulatives and do hands on activities in class and frequently reflect on their own learning.
+Students in elementary school use manipulatives and do hands on activities in class and frequently reflect on their own learning.

 Students can learn in variety ways and at different rates.
 The tasks are differentiated and the assessments/reflections guide students to improve their skills.
 Constant feedback from the teacher and peers is part of the assessment.

 At the completion of lower school students are expected to

 - Confidently communicate their feelings and thoughts orally, in writing, and through arts

 - Reflect on their own learning

 - Appreciate their own culture and differences of others

 - Understand the local/global issues and take actions toward them

 - Act with integrity and honesty